South African Revenue Service: Nugent Commission

 On the involvement of Bain & Company, Nugent acknowledged that Bain had unconditionally paid back about R217 million to cover the value of the contract with interest, and that there was no evidence that Bain headquarters was complicit in the scheme.
 However, he also emphasised the parent corporation's responsibility for the activities of its local offices, and chastised Bain representatives – both from headquarters and from the South African office – for failing to cooperate adequately with the inquiry.

 Moyane declined to appear before the Nugent Commission but responded to its report in May 2021 at the Zondo Commission.
-He called the findings "preposterous," though he said that he had never read the full report.
+He called the findings "preposterous", although he said that he had never read the full report.
 He also maintained that he had "performed sterlingly" at SARS and that his removal had been "orchestrated" by Gordhan, with whom he had an acrimonious relationship and who he claimed was racist towards him.
 By contrast, another witness at the Zondo Commission – the former SARS group executive – suggested that Moyane had been appointed precisely in order to undermine SARS's efforts to counteract illicit trade, organised crime, and tax evasion.
 Others have implied the same.